What is a common example of a longitudinal wave?

 longitudinal wave, wave consisting of a periodic disturbance or vibration that takes place in the same direction as the advance of the wave.
 Sound moving through air also compresses and rarefies the gas in the direction of travel of the sound wave as they vibrate back and forth.

-READ ALSO: What are the traits of an effective manager?
+READ ALSO: What are interpersonal situations?

 Are water waves longitudinal or transverse?